squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `post_excerpt`
+#### <!-- md:setting config.post_excerpt -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `optional` -->

 By default, the plugin makes post excerpts optional.
-When a post doesn't define an excerpt, index pages render the entire post.
+When a post doesn't define an excerpt, views include the entire post.
 This setting can be used to make post excerpts required:

 === "Optional"